suelopoder/frontend-test/README.md

 Not addressed issues

 - Submit files with proper extension but wrong type.
 To test get a `.txt` file.
 Rename it as `.jpg` and test uploading it.
-- Testing images for improper content
+- Testing images for improper (adult) content

 ## Improvements